CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VirtualizationBaseVirtualMachineAllOf.md

 `func (o *VirtualizationBaseVirtualMachineAllOf) UnsetCapacity()`

 UnsetCapacity ensures that no value is present for Capacity, not even an explicit nil
+### GetCpuUtilization

+`func (o *VirtualizationBaseVirtualMachineAllOf) GetCpuUtilization() float32`

+GetCpuUtilization returns the CpuUtilization field if non-nil, zero value otherwise.

+### GetCpuUtilizationOk

+`func (o *VirtualizationBaseVirtualMachineAllOf) GetCpuUtilizationOk() (*float32, bool)`

+GetCpuUtilizationOk returns a tuple with the CpuUtilization field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCpuUtilization

+`func (o *VirtualizationBaseVirtualMachineAllOf) SetCpuUtilization(v float32)`

+SetCpuUtilization sets CpuUtilization field to given value.

+### HasCpuUtilization

+`func (o *VirtualizationBaseVirtualMachineAllOf) HasCpuUtilization() bool`

+HasCpuUtilization returns a boolean if a field has been set.

 ### GetGuestInfo

 `func (o *VirtualizationBaseVirtualMachineAllOf) GetGuestInfo() VirtualizationGuestInfo`